 Descendant Rights.
 Descendants of South Carolina-born adopted people have no specific rights to obtain the adopted person’s original birth record, or any other records, except by court order.
-Current and pending law in South Carolina does not change that.

 Nuts!
 Petitioners in South Carolina adoptions may use fictitious names to hide actual names “where necessary to avoid disclosure of identities of parties or persons.”

 Adult Adoption.
 South Carolina law provides for the adoption of adults.
 Consent of the adult adoptee is required, as is the spouse of the proposed adoptive parent if the adopting parent is considered the “sole” adoptive parent.

 South Carolina Law: Vital Records and Birth Certificates

 Relevant parts of South Carolina vital records law.
 The entire South Carolina vital records statute is available here.

 Section 44-63-140.
 Supplementary or amended birth certificates for adopted children or adults